prototypo/MovingMars/terminology.md

 * __Aspirants__: Ecclesicals in training.
 They wear yellow robes and shave their heads.
 * __Coadjutors__: Assistants to pulpiteers.
 They wear taupe robes and shave their heads.
+*__Curveball__: A computer game; one of several used by the Eliza to identify promising individuals.
 * __Eliza__: The church that became the government.
 Founded in North America by Garbi Elizondo.
 * __Conventicle__: A secret gathering of those working outside of and possibly contrary to the Eliza.
 * __Dunbar__: A lifetime group of no more than 150 people, living in a single building or close neighbourhood.